Conventional long form: Portuguese Republic

-Parliamentary Partidocracia (A pseudo democracy where people do not elect representatives directly instead voting for a Party.
-The parties appoint people’s representatives via pre-formed lists usually consisting of party cronies, family, friends and favor givers)
+Parliamentary Partycracy – A pseudo democracy where people do not elect representatives directly instead voting for a Party.
+The parties appoint its representatives via pre-formed lists usually consisting of party cronies, family, friends and favor-givers.

 18 districts (distritos, singular – distrito) and 2 autonomous regions* (regioes autonomas, singular – regiao autonoma):